bartwc/SoftwareSystems/4-uml/README.md

 ImageProcessor components for each medical procedure.
 The settings for these system components contain different attributes.
 These classes do not have any methods.

+### *Requirements*
+* Use each relationship type at least once:
+  - Association is used correctly.
+  - Aggregation/Composition is used correctly.
+  - Generalization is used correctly.
+* Multiplicities of all relationships are correct.
+* The classes should match the components in the component diagram.
+* The methods should match the interfaces in the component diagram and the events in the sequence diagrams.
+* The diagrams model the system (up to modeling decisions).

 ### Introduction
 Figure 5 shows the Class Diagram for the data model of the Procedure Database.
 The central class in this diagram is the ProcedureDatabase class, which represents the database itself.
 It contains attributes such as procedure_type and